yhan337-alt/Making-journal/journal-pages/week-03.md

 I utilized the Open-Meteo API to fetch current weather data (temperature and wind speed) specifically for Auckland, New Zealand.

 ![data](../assets/week-03/NZ.png)
-*Figure : API UPL of Auckland, current wind speed, temperature and humidity*
+*Figure 12: API UPL of Auckland, current wind speed, temperature and humidity*

 #### 3. Mapping & Communication

 My goal was to create a visual that feels like the weather in Auckland.

 ![data](../assets/week-03/HSB.png)
-*Figure :HSB*
+*Figure 13:HSB*
 Temperature to Color Gradient (HSB Hue): Higher temperatures are mapped to warmer hues (red/orange), while lower temperatures shift to cooler hues (blue/green).
 This intuitive mapping communicates the temperature feel of the day.

 ![data](../assets/week-03/Wind.png)
-*Figure : Wind speed code*
+*Figure 14: Wind speed code*
 Wind Speed: Wind speed controls how fast the shapes move across the canvas and how many shapes appear.
 Stronger wind creates faster and more crowded movement, which helps show the energy of the wind better than numbers alone.

 #### 4. Tools & Learning (Vibe Coding with LLMs)